file-get-contents/compose-park/README.md

 this park's playthings are free.
 if you want to enjoy, you clone this repository.

-All toys can be activated with specific commands.
+all playthings can be activated with specific commands.

     docker compose up --build

+You can also use vscode devcontainer